 Basically, the QFD principles are widely applied, but the currently established model approaches are not!
 The models are recognised, but they are not formally practised in mainstream design and development.
 Here are some suggestions why this might be:

 Although the QFD principles make good sense, the current models do not visually reflect the workflow of a practical design and development project.
 They depict a series of cascading step-by-step activities, where product design appears as an isolated activity coming before process design.
-In a more natural workflow, product and process design is a concurrent activity, with parallel thinking and iterative linking back and forth between the stages – e.g. when choosing a material then we immediately think about how it will be processes; and when developing the process then we may ask for parts layout changes to facilitate better access for assembly.
+In a more natural workflow, product and process design is a concurrent activity, with parallel thinking and iterative linking back and forth between the stages – e.g. when choosing a material then we immediately think about how it will be processes; and when developing the process then we may ask for parts layout changes, to facilitate better access for assembly and process efficiency.
 Robust Engineering Design (RED), for example, fundamentally spans the product and process development and cannot be separated into two isolated activities.

 Established QFD approaches infer their use in time discrete projects.
 The role of QFD in the post-launch design review is unclear.
 The wider Design Management System commonly features a PDCA loop, periodically referring products and processes back to the designers for corrective actions over the full life-cycle.
 The Comprehensive QFD model [Akao] has a flow from post-launch defects back into reliability design; but this is not the whole scenario of reasons for reviewing a product.
 Reviews frequently result from an accumulation of small drifts in the naturally advancing customer preferences and/or an evolution in the operations technology.
 In yet other scenarios, the first new product design has to prioritise time-to-market over absolute optimisation; with a deliberate view to take the product back into design for further optimisation, if and when it reaches a sizeable market penetration.

-Mismatch to free-spirited ‘designer culture’.
+Mismatch to a free-spirited ‘designer culture’.
 The systematically guided QFD approach, often including an algorithmic HoQ element, can appear objectively dispassionate and disempowering.
 The HoQ helps evaluating and visualising the requirements at each development stage, but it does of course not bring out any design details.
 Similarly to any other value creation process, the QFD approach depends highly on people talent and engagement for its success.
 We should be mindful of reserving space within the QFD project for playing around with and allowing a naturally motivated exploring of the design problem.
 Before we let ourselves lose on creating from the heart, however, the HoQ is there to help us first develop and share a targeted and realistic game plan for roaming within, to assure that we keep our project’s value creation on an optimised track.
-The less formulated that a work process is the more intense the supervisory management intervention can tend to become.
+The less formulated that a work process is, the more intense the supervisory management intervention can tend to become.
 A well formulated systematic approach, therefore, can in a sense ‘liberate’ self-managing people to deliver their best.
 This idea is contained in the spirit of QFD – but is not always well practised.

 I am not clear what it will take to get a QFD approach to the next level of mainstream use.
-Simply promoting more of the same will probably not do it.
+But, simply promoting more of the same will probably not do it.
 There is a call for fresh thinkers to develop and test new model approaches.
 A suggested, non-validated belief, here, is that such new approach should define or depict the following:

 - The ISO 16355-1 high-level process stages (while ignoring its current ‘discussive’ techniques and Annex);